 I was particularly delighted to find a set of parents in our midst, together with their two sons aged four and six.
 The boys are homeschooled and this was their outdoor classroom for the day!
 Their dad had made time for this little day out despite having to report to work later, making it a special Earth Day for the entire family indeed.

-Both boys came prepared with their new, black and bright yellow, kids-sized binoculars purchased from the soon-to-be closed National Geographic Store at VivoCity.
+Both boys came prepared with their new, black and bright yellow, kids-sized binoculars purchased from the soon-to-be-closed National Geographic Store at VivoCity.
 I didn’t have one and was pleasantly surprised and grateful when one NParks staff lent me one of the six extra binoculars she had thoughtfully brought along.

 Following a quick briefing, we were on our way.
-After just a few steps, we realised how quickly we had left behind the snarl of morning traffic and entered into a completely different world of tranquility.
+After just a few steps, we realised how quickly we had left behind the snarl of morning traffic and entered into a completely different world of tranquillity.
 Sunlight shone through the trees and leaves, beckoning us to follow its lead.

 Here are three lessons and some tips that dawned upon me at my first birdwatching session: